 ADJD's free legal aid

-Abu Dhabi Judicial Department (ADJD) offers free legal aid to poor/needy people and guide them legally and neutrally to support their right of easy access to justice.
+Abu Dhabi Judicial Department (ADJD) offers free legal aid services to poor/needy people and guide them legally and neutrally to support their right of easy access to justice.
 Services include advocacy services, settlement of expertise fees and publishing notices in the newspapers.
 The aid is based on certain eligibility criteria such as the seriousness of the case and the income of the beneficiary of the service.

-'Shoor' legal advice
+'Shoor' legal advice programme

 Dubai Courts launched free legal consultation programme 'Shoor' (Arabic for consult us) service where authorised law firms offer free voluntary legal consultations to litigants.